Top 5 This Week

 Fremantle’s heritage port architecture and the famous Cappuccino Strip on South Terrace — the convict-built port city 19km south of Perth combines Australia’s finest collection of Victorian-era port architecture with a café culture, weekend markets, and an Indian Ocean fishing harbour that makes it one of Western Australia’s most distinctive places to live

-Fremantle functions as an alternative urban centre to Perth — a city of 30,000 with the cultural density of a place twice its size, built on convict-constructed limestone buildings, an active fishing harbour, and a progressive community character that has resisted the homogenisation of Perth’s northern suburbs.
-The Fremantle Markets (Friday–Sunday) anchor the city’s weekend economy; the South Terrace Cappuccino Strip’s café culture established Fremantle as Perth’s coffee pioneer in the 1980s; and the port precinct’s maritime character (the Fishing Boat Harbour’s fish and chip restaurants, the Esplanade Park, the Round House) provide a public life quality that Perth’s newer suburbs cannot replicate.
-The E Shed Markets, the Fremantle Arts Centre, and the Little Creatures brewery compound the cultural offer.
-Median house prices AUD $900,000–$1.3M for character homes in the inner Fremantle streets; the port-facing heritage precincts command AUD $1.5M+.
+Fremantle functions as an alternative urban centre to Perth — a city of 30,000 with the cultural density of a place twice its size, built on convict-constructed limestone buildings, an active fishing harbour, and a progressive community that has resisted the homogenisation of Perth’s northern suburbs.
+The Fremantle Markets (Friday–Sunday) anchor the city’s weekend economy; the South Terrace Cappuccino Strip’s café culture established Fremantle as Perth’s coffee pioneer in the 1980s; and the working port precinct (the Fishing Boat Harbour’s fish and chip restaurants, the Esplanade Park, the Round House) delivers a quality of public life that Perth’s newer suburbs cannot replicate.
+The E Shed Markets, the Fremantle Arts Centre, and the Little Creatures brewery deepen the cultural offer.
+Character homes in the inner Fremantle streets sell for AUD $900,000–$1.3M; the port-facing heritage precincts command AUD $1.5M+.

 4. South Perth and Como: Swan River Living

 South Perth’s Mills Street and Angelo Street precincts, facing the Swan River and Perth’s CBD skyline, offer the most dramatically positioned residential addresses in the Perth metropolitan area — the view of the city from the South Perth foreshore (the Pelican Point path, the ferry terminal at Coode Street, the WACA Ground precinct) is Perth’s equivalent of Sydney Harbour’s northern shoreline views.
 The suburb combines this extraordinary civic amenity with the Perth Zoo, the South Perth community foreshore, and a housing stock that ranges from 1960s riverside apartments to contemporary architect-designed homes on the foreshore slopes.
-Como, immediately south, provides more affordable access to the same river precinct character.
-Median prices AUD $1.2M–$2.5M for foreshore-proximate addresses.
+Como, immediately south, provides more affordable access to the same stretch of river.
+Foreshore-proximate addresses generally sell for AUD $1.2M–$2.5M.

 5. Dunsborough and the South West: Lifestyle Relocation

-Dunsborough, at the northern tip of the Leeuwin-Naturaliste National Park coast 260km south of Perth, has become Western Australia’s premier lifestyle relocation destination — a town of 8,000 that swells to 50,000+ during summer, combining Cape Naturaliste’s lighthouse and whale-watching platform, Meelup Beach’s sheltered turquoise swimming cove, and the proximity to Margaret River’s wine and surf country in a community that has attracted a wave of Perth professionals and remote-working families seeking coastal lifestyle at a fraction of Perth’s premium beach suburb cost.
-Yallingup (south of Dunsborough) provides the same cape access with a smaller-town character.
+Dunsborough, at the northern tip of the Leeuwin-Naturaliste National Park coast 254km south of Perth, has become Western Australia’s premier lifestyle relocation destination — a town of about 7,000 that swells to 50,000+ during summer, combining Cape Naturaliste’s lighthouse and whale-watching platform, Meelup Beach’s sheltered turquoise swimming cove, and the proximity to Margaret River’s wine and surf country in a community that has drawn a wave of Perth professionals and remote-working families chasing a coastal lifestyle at a fraction of Perth’s premium beach-suburb cost.
+Yallingup, just to the south, offers the same cape access in a smaller, quieter township.
 The Busselton Jetty (the southern hemisphere’s longest wooden jetty, 1.8km into Geographe Bay) and Busselton’s full-service regional infrastructure anchor the broader South West region.
-Median house prices in Dunsborough AUD $850,000–$1.3M; Busselton AUD $600,000–$800,000; Margaret River township AUD $700,000–$950,000.
+Dunsborough houses sit in the AUD $850,000–$1.3M band; Busselton runs AUD $600,000–$800,000, and the Margaret River township AUD $700,000–$950,000.

 6. Joondalup: The Planned Northern City

-Joondalup, 26km north of Perth, was master-planned as Perth’s northern regional centre and has matured into a self-contained city of 220,000 with its own CBD, the Edith Cowan University campus, Joondalup Health Campus, and the extensive development of the northern coastal suburbs (Mindarie, Quinns Rocks, Yanchep) along the Indian Ocean coast.
-For families requiring the full range of suburban services — private school access (Lake Joondalup Baptist College, Prendiville Catholic College), a regional hospital, shopping centres, and Indian Ocean beaches within 10–15 minutes — Joondalup’s corridor provides the most complete northern suburban package at housing costs 30–40% below the inner-city equivalents.
-Median prices AUD $600,000–$800,000 across the Joondalup corridor suburbs.
+Joondalup, 26km north of Perth, was master-planned as Perth’s northern regional centre and has matured into a self-contained city of around 175,000 with its own CBD, the Edith Cowan University campus, Joondalup Health Campus, and the extensive development of the northern coastal suburbs (Mindarie, Quinns Rocks, Yanchep) along the Indian Ocean coast.
+For families requiring the full range of suburban services — private school access (Lake Joondalup Baptist College, Prendiville Catholic College), a regional hospital, shopping centres, and Indian Ocean beaches within 10–15 minutes — the Joondalup corridor offers the most rounded northern suburban package at housing costs 30–40% below the inner-city equivalents.
+Across the corridor’s suburbs, prices land in the AUD $600,000–$800,000 range.

 Felipe Cota